New Orleans Methamphetamine Lawyer

 Due to the harmful nature of Methamphetamine and the devasting effects it can have on the lives of individuals and the communities in which they live, the State of Louisiana fiercely prosecutes crimes relating to this drug including possession of, intent to distribute, producing, manufacturing, and trafficking Methamphetamine.
 When you or a loved one are charged with possession of Methamphetamine in Louisiana, it can often be a turning point for achieving sobriety and a determinative time for your future.

 A conviction for one or more of these charges is likely to result in significant jail time and create a criminal record that can negatively impact future eligibility for job opportunities and school scholarships.
 However, with the guidance and aggressive representation of a skilled and experienced criminal defense lawyer, you may be able to get the charges against you greatly reduced or even dismissed.

-At the Law Office of Robert S. Toale, we will handle your case with a comprehensive defense strategy and work tirelessly to defend your rights against these charges.
+At the Law Office of Robert S. Toale, our New Orleans Methamphetamine lawyer will handle your case with a comprehensive defense strategy and work tirelessly to defend your rights against these charges.
 With your liberty and freedom on the line, it is crucial to mount the strongest defense possible by challenging the admission of evidence whenever appropriate and weakening the prosecution’s case against you at every opportunity.